-The New York State Psychiatric Institute has three inpatient units, two of which are dedicated to providing care for individuals who are enrolled in research studies (4 Center and 5 South), and one of which provides clinical care to residents of upper Manhattan who have a severe mental illness and need inpatient treatment (WHCS Inpatient Unit or 4 South).
+The New York State Psychiatric Institute has three inpatient units, two of which are dedicated to providing care for individuals who are enrolled in research studies (the Eating Disorder Unit and the General Clinical Research Unit), and one of which provides clinical care to residents of upper Manhattan who have a severe mental illness and need inpatient treatment (Washington Heights Community Service Inpatient Unit).

 Inpatient Research Units

-4 Center and 5 South provide treatment for individuals who agree to participate in research studies.
+The General Clinical Research Unit (GCRU) and the Eating Disorder Unit provide treatment for individuals who agree to participate in research studies.
 Our philosophy is to make volunteering for research a rewarding experience on the path to recovery from illness.
 We are dedicated to providing each subject with the best possible clinical treatment during the time he or she is participating in a research protocol, as well as any needed treatment upon the completion of the protocol prior to discharge.

 There are never any charges to individuals or to their insurance for the research or clinical phases of the hospital stay on the two research units, though there may be charges to insurance, if it is available, for general medical tests or consultation by other medical specialists that are not part of the research.
 Moreover, these beds operate independently of any length of stay limitations, including any necessary inpatient treatment following the completion of a protocol.

-The WHCS Inpatient Unit is a clinical unit which has 22 beds and is located on 4 South at NYSPI.
+The WHCS Inpatient Unit is a clinical unit which has 21 beds and is located on 5 South at NYSPI.
 It is part of the Washington Heights Community Service of New York State Psychiatric Institute, which provides inpatient and outpatient services for people with severe mental illness who live in the Washington Heights and Inwood communities in northern Manhattan.
 All services are available in Spanish and English.
-Please see the WHCS website for more information.
+For more information, please visit the WHCS page.